Study: Bullying persists in school, reports of sex crime up

-WASHINGTON (AP) — One in every five middle and high school students has complained of being bullied at school and the number of reports of sexual assault on college campuses has more than tripled over the past decade, according to a federal study released Tuesday.
+WASHINGTON (AP) — One in every 5 middle and high school students have complained of being bullied at school and the number of reports of sexual assault on college campuses has more than tripled over the past decade, according to a federal study released Tuesday.

 Even though the overall prevalence of bullying has been declining in American schools over the past decade, 21 percent of students aged 12-18 reported being bullied in 2015, the report found.
 That was slightly below the international average.